-No Office, No Problem: Rome’s Best Work-Friendly Cafes with WiFi
+No Office, No Problem: Rome’s Best Places to Work and Study

 Rome is unique in many ways in comparison to other major cities around the world, one of which is the culture around working outside of the typical office.
 You won’t find a single Starbucks, at least for now, and you’d have a similarly difficult time spotting people working on laptops in a café.
 In fact, in Rome, it has historically been frowned upon by locals if done at the incorrect time and place, as the Italian culture considers working on a laptop in a café borderline taboo.

 However, as of late, more and more Roman cafes are catering to the idea of offering co-working spaces with WiFi as an ideal place to relax, enjoy a coffee, and even work out of your laptop.
 Here are some favorites that are frequented by those seeking a break from working at home.

 Tucked away just footsteps away from Piazza Navona, Ex Circus is a work-friendly café with great coffee, food, drinks and free wi-fi.
 Better yet, Ex Circus has cozy couches, power outlets, and coffee tables.
 It maintains a homey, yet hip vibe, allowing one person to study in peace, while another person eats nearby.
 Come for the free wi-fi and cozy atmosphere and prolong your stay by tasting everything from peanut butter and jelly bagels to caramel hot chocolate to superfood salads with avocados.

 This newly opened café situated just a short walk from Termini is perfect for a morning cappuccino paired with a handmade pastry in a bright, clean interior and an even friendlier staff, making it a great place to get some work done.
 They also host coffee workshops for those who would be interested in learning different methods of extraction and coffee art.
 Visit their website for further inquiries.

 Via Piave, 55 (Piazza Fiume)